mdhruvil/deplit-zaggonaut/README.md

+# This repo is used for testing the deplit.
+All the credits goes to the original creator.

 ![Zaggonaut, a retro-inspired theme for Astro.](./images/README.png)

 Zaggonaut is a retro-inspired theme for Astro, built using TypeScript, TailwindCSS, and of course, Astro.